Costco Membership Senior Discount 2026: What Members Get

 Travel and products

-Kirkland Signature products pair quality with warehouse pricing.
-Their extra virgin olive oil earned certification from UC Davis for meeting international standards, and their Quebec maple syrup offers premium quality at lower cost.
+Kirkland Signature products pair solid quality with warehouse pricing.
+The extra virgin olive oil has scored well in independent quality testing, and the Quebec maple syrup offers premium grade at a lower price than most name brands.

 Smart ways seniors can maximize their membership